hkhanna/django-base/README.md

   1. Create the application in the Heroku web interface.
 A good name for the Heroku application is is `kl-<project_name>`.
   1. Provision the postgresql add-on in the Heroku web interface
      - Note: if you didn't do this, a Heroku postgres database would be automatically provisioned and added to the `DATABASE_URL` environment variable if your app were successfully deployed.
 However, because deployment requires that variable to be set, a deployment will fail unless the database is provisioned first.
-  1. If using celery, provision the redis add-on in the Heroku web interface which will automatically set the `REDIS_URL` environment variable used by celery.
   1. Set environment variables in production though the dashboard.
-  1. Make sure Heroku is installed
+  1. Make sure the heroku CLI is installed
   1. `heroku login` to log into Heroku account if you are not already logged in (check with `heroku auth:whoami`).
   1. The nodejs buildpack was added to support Tailwind CSS with `heroku buildpacks:add heroku/nodejs --app <app_name>`.
   1. Because we are manually specifying the buildpack, we also need to specify python: `heroku buildpacks:add heroku/python --app <app_name>`.